-seasonal energy efficiency ratio (SEER)
+seasonal energy efficiency ratio

-A measure of the seasonal or annual efficiency of a central air conditioner or air conditioning heat pump.
+The seasonal energy efficiency ratio (SEER) is a measure of the seasonal or annual efficiency of a central air conditioner or air conditioning heat pump.
 SEER takes into account the variations in temperature that can occur within a season and is the average number of BTU (British thermal units) of cooling delivered for every watt-hour of electricity used by the heat pump over a cooling season.
 It is determined using specified federal test procedures.
-The higher the SEER, the more efficient the unit and the lower the operating cost.See also seasonal performance factor.
+The higher the SEER, the more efficient the unit and the lower the operating cost.